-The release of CO2 in the intercellular compartment is probably due to the docking of the lithovit particles having negative charged surface (as a result of the tribodynamic activation) on the cell membrane forming a negative electrostatic potential which attracts the protons formed inside the cell due to the water splitting in the first light reaction of the photosynthesis.
-The protons pass the membrane, dock on the negative charged CO3 – groups of the lithovit forming intermediary H2CO3 which decomposes to CO2 and H2O.
+The release of CO2 in the intercellular compartment is probably due to the docking of the Lithovit particles having a negatively charged surface (as a result of the tribodynamic activation) on the cell membrane forming a negative electrostatic potential which attracts the protons formed inside the cell due to the water splitting in the first light reaction of the photosynthesis.
+The protons pass the membrane, dock on the negative charged CO3 – groups of the Lithovit forming intermediary H2CO3 which decomposes to CO2 and H2O.

-The release of CO2 from the lithovit remaining on the leaves surface is probably due to its transformation to (Ca,Mg)(HCO3)2 during the night by means of CO2 (produced by the plants in addition to that in the atmosphere) and H2O (which covers the leaves as dew in addition to that produced by the plants).
-During the day the temperature rises gradually, water evaporation occurs and the (Ca,Mg)(HCO3)2 is back transformed to lithovit giving CO2 on high concentration directly in the leaves surface.
-In that way lithovit acts as quasi permanent catalytic depot.
+The release of CO2 from the Lithovit remaining on the leaves surface is probably due to its transformation to (Ca,Mg)(HCO3)2 during the night by means of CO2 (produced by the plants in addition to that in the atmosphere) and H2O (which covers the leaves as dew in addition to that produced by the plants).
+During the day the temperature rises gradually, water evaporation occurs and the (Ca,Mg)(HCO3)2 is back, transformed to Lithovit giving CO2 on high concentration directly in the leaves surface.
+In that way Lithovitacts as a quasi-permanent catalytic depot.

 The following mechanisms are discussed for releasing CO2 from the Lithovit:

-In the photosynthesis (the lot of reactions are for simplicity not mentioned here) light energy is converted to chemical energy by means of the light sensitive chlorophyll.
-Finally CO2 + Water are converted to carbon hydrates + oxygen.
-The initial light reaction is the decomposition of Water, where electrons (negative elementary charges) are taken away from water molecules converting them to Oxygen and protons (positive charged hydrogen atoms).
-The lithovit particles dock with their negative charged surface on the cell membrane producing a negative electric potential which attracts the protons, that pass the cell membrane and dock on the negative charged Carbonate groups building intermediary carbonic acid which decomposes to CO2 and H2O.
+In the photosynthesis (a lot of reactions are for simplicity not mentioned here) light energy is converted to chemical energy by means of the light-sensitive chlorophyll.
+Finally, CO2 + Water are converted to carbon hydrates + oxygen.
+The initial light reaction is the decomposition of Water, where electrons (negative elementary charges) are taken away from water molecules converting them to Oxygen and protons (positively charged hydrogen atoms).
+The Lithovit particles dock with their negative charged surface on the cell membrane producing a negative electric potential which attracts the protons, that pass the cell membrane and dock on the negative charged Carbonate groups building intermediary carbonic acid which decomposes to CO2 and H2O.
 The equivalent amount of Ca2+ and Mg2+ ions partially migrate through the cell membrane and participate into the metabolism, partially react with water giving (Ca,Mg)(OH)2 and Protons which react again with Carbonate giving CO2 and so on.

 CO3 2- + H+ « HCO3 - (1)